 Starting from 24 January 1997, in accordance with the decision of the Management Board of the Warsaw Stock Exchange (WSE), the Bank's shares were admitted to trading on the Warsaw Stock Exchange and classified to the 'financial/banking sector' category.

-These annual financial statements of BOŚ S.A. were authorized by the Management Board of the Bank on 16 March 2020 for publication on WSE on 17 March 2020.
+These annual consolidated financial statements of BOŚ S.A.
+Group were authorized by the Management Board of the Parent Entity on 16 March 2020 for publication on WSE on 17 March 2020.